CENTRE FOR POSTGRADUATE STUDIES

 What are the new publication criteria for postgraduate?

-Students with Matric Number ‘G181xxxx’ are required to meet the following publication criteria as a graduation requirement.
+Students with Matric Number ‘G181xxxx’ and above are required to meet the following publication criteria as a graduation requirement.
 The criteria are based on the Publication Equivalent (PE) point as stated in (PE) Table.

 Master by Coursework and Research